Hosne Ara Lutfa Dalia

-Hosne Ara Lutfa Dalia is Bangladesh Awami League politician and Member of Parliament.
+Hosne Ara Lutfa Dalia (born 1 January 1963) is Bangladesh Awami League politician and former Member of Parliament.

 Biography

-Hosne Ara Lutfa Dalia was born on 1 January 1963 in Rangpur City, Rangpur District, East Pakistan, Pakistan.
+Dalia was born on 1 January 1963 in Rangpur City, Rangpur District, East Pakistan, Pakistan.
 She completed her studies in law, finishing school with an LLB degree and start her law practise.
-On 1 January 2006 she presided over a conference tittled Combating Violence against Women.
+On 1 January 2006 she presided over a conference titled Combating Violence against Women.
 The conference was held by Padakhep, a non-government organisation based in Rangpur, in Rangpur Chamber of Commerce and Industry auditorium.

 She previously served as the President of Rangpur Nattya Chakra, a cultural organisation which promotes theatre and other cultural activities.
 She was nominated on 8 March 2014 by Bangladesh Awami League to the Parliament through the reserved seats for women.
 She was elected on 19 March 2014 as one of forty-eight females Members of Parliament elected unopposed.
 She is a Member of the treasury bench of the parliament.

 She has spoken for the rights of Dalits and spoken for the passage of the draft on Elimination of discrimination act-2015 through the Bangladesh Parliament.
 She is a Member of the Parliamentary Caucus on Children Rights.